Dynamic Time Warping and Geometric Edit Distance: Breaking the Quadratic Barrier: Summary of Our Results and Related Works

-\paragraph{Prior Results.} Since no subquadratic-time algorithm is known for computing \DTW{}, a number of heuristics were designed to speed up its exact computation in practice; see Wang {\em et al.}~\cite{Wang2013} for a survey.
+\paragraph*{Prior Results.} Since no subquadratic-time algorithm is known for computing \DTW{}, a number of heuristics were designed to speed up its exact computation in practice; see Wang {\em et al.}~\cite{Wang2013} for a survey.
 Very recently, Agarwal {\em et al.}~\cite{AFPY16} gave a near-linear approximation scheme for computing \DTW{} or \GED{} for a restricted, although quite large, family of curves.

 Recently, Bringmann and K{\"{u}}nnemann~\cite{BK15} proved that \DTW{} on one-dimensional point sequences whose elements are taken from $\{0,\, 1,\, 2,\, 4,\, 8\} \subset \reals$ has no $O(n^{2-\Omega(1)})$-time algorithm, unless SETH fails.
 They proved a similar hardness result also for Edit Distance between two binary strings, improving the conditional lower bound of Backurs and Indyk~\cite{BI15}.
-This line of work was extended in a very recent work by Abboud {\em et al.}~\cite{Abboud16}, mentioned above, where they show that even a sufficiently large $\polylog(n)$-factor improvement over the quadratic time upper bound for Edit Distance or (the one-dimensional) \DTW{}, will lead to major consequences.
+This line of work was extended in a very recent work by Abboud {\em et al.}~\cite{Abboud16}, and Abboud and Bringmann~\cite{AB18}, where they show that even a sufficiently large $\polylog(n)$-factor improvement over the quadratic-time upper bound of similar quadratic matching problems, may lead to major consequences, such as faster Formula-SAT algorithms, and new circuit complexity lower bounds.

-Masek and Paterson~\cite{MMP80} showed that Edit Distance between two strings of length at most $n$ over $O(1)$-size alphabet can be solved in $O(n^2 / \log n)$ time.
-More recent works attempt to lift the demand for $O(1)$-size alphabet and retain a subquadratic-time bound by making a better use of the word-RAM model (see~\cite{BILLE2008486} for example).
+Masek and Paterson~\cite{MMP80} showed that Edit Distance between two strings of length at most $n$ over an $O(1)$-size alphabet can be solved in $O(n^2 / \log n)$ time.
+More recent works~\cite{BILLE2008486, Grabowski2016} managed to lift the demand for $O(1)$-size alphabet and retain a subquadratic-time bound by making a better use of the word-RAM model.
 However, these works do not seem to extend to \GED{}, especially not when taking sequences of points with arbitrary real coordinates.
-In the string version, the cost of replacing a character is fixed (usually $1$), hence, we only need to detect that two characters are not identical in order to compute the replacement cost, unlike in \GED{}, where the analogous cost for two matched points is taken to be the distance between them.
+In the string version, the cost of replacing a character is fixed (usually $1$), hence, we only need to detect that two characters are not identical in order to compute the replacement cost, unlike in \GED{}, where the analogous cost for two matched points is taken to be their distance, under some metric.